-26 Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.
+29 Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.

-persistent to limit a student's ability to participate in or benefit from the educational program or which creates a hostile or abusive school environment 27
+made a complaint or report of sexual misconduct, which is sufficiently severe, pervasive, objectively offensive, and/or persistent to limit a student's ability to participate in or benefit from the educational program or which creates a hostile or abusive school environment30

-- 5-10 False activation of a fire alarm which causes a school facility to be evacuated or causes emergency services to be notified - 5-11 Second or repeated violation of Behavior 4-13, possession of any dangerous object as defined by this SCC - 5-12 Unwanted bodily contact with another person without legal justification or aiding or abetting in the commission of this behavior which results in a physical injury.28 - 5-13 [this code intentionally left blank] - 5-14 Use of any computer, including social media platforms, or use of any information technology device to threaten, stalk, harass, bully or otherwise intimidate others.
-Or, hacking (intentionally gaining access by illegal means or without authorization) into the CPS network to access student records or other unauthorized information, or to otherwise circumvent the information security system29 30 - 5-15 Willful or malicious destruction or defacing of property) or criminal damage to property that results in damage exceeding \$500 or that is done to personal property belonging to any school personnel - 5-16 [this code intentionally left blank] - 5-17 [this code intentionally left blank] - 5-18 [this code intentionally left blank] - 5-19 Participating in a large or disorderly group of students using force to cause injury to a person or property, or persisting in severe disruption after being directed to cease by school personnel or Police
+- 5-10 False activation of a fire alarm which causes a school facility to be evacuated or causes emergency services to be notified - 5-11 Second or repeated violation of Behavior 4-13, possession of any dangerous object as defined by this SCC - 5-12 Unwanted bodily contact with another person without legal justification or aiding or abetting in the commission of this behavior which results in a physical injury.31 - 5-13 [this code intentionally left blank] - 5-14 Use of any computer, including social media platforms, or use of any information technology device to threaten, stalk, harass, bully or otherwise intimidate others.
+Or, hacking (intentionally gaining access by illegal means or without authorization) into the CPS network to access student records or other unauthorized information, or to otherwise circumvent the information security system32 33 - 5-15 Willful or malicious destruction or defacing of property) or criminal damage to property that results in damage exceeding \$500 or that is done to personal property belonging to any school personnel - 5-16 [this code intentionally left blank] - 5-17 [this code intentionally left blank] - 5-18 [this code intentionally left blank] - 5-19 Participating in a large or disorderly group of students using force to cause injury to a person or property, or persisting in severe disruption after being directed to cease by school personnel or Police

-- students, staff, or members of the school community or (ii) substantially disrupt, impede, or interfere with the operation of the school. - Out-of-school or in-school suspensions assigned to 5-8 behavior must be approved by the Network Chief or designee.
-For District schools that do not have Network oversight, approvals must be made by the Office of Network Support. - ♦ The principal may request an expulsion hearing at their discretion - ◆ For behaviors involving the improper use of the CPS network or information technology devices, revocation of network privileges for up to two years
+- and the student's continuing presence in school would either (i) pose a threat to the safety of other students, staff, or members of the school community or (ii) substantially disrupt, impede, or interfere with the operation of the school. - Out-of-school or in-school suspensions assigned to 5-8 behavior must be approved by the Network Chief or designee.
+For District schools that do not have Network oversight, approvals must be made by the Office of Network Support. - The principal may request an expulsion hearing at their discretion - For behaviors involving the improper use of the CPS network or information technology devices, revocation of network privileges for up to two years

-Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.
+30Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.

-$^{^{28}}$ It is not an act of misconduct to defend oneself as provided by the law.
+31 It is not an act of misconduct to defend oneself as provided by the law.

-29 A student may be disciplined for circumventing the information security system regardless of the student's intent.
+32 A student may be disciplined for circumventing the information security system regardless of the student's intent.
 Students may be temporarily suspended from some or all CPS network privileges for improper use of information technology devices when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
 CPS network privileges will be restored as soon as possible once appropriate plans are in place to ensure ongoing safety and access for all students to the greatest extent possible.

-30 Behaviors targeted at sex, gender, sexual orientation, gender identity, or gender expression must be reported to the Office of Student Protections and Title IX.
+33 Behaviors targeted at sex, gender, sexual orientation, gender identity, or gender expression must be reported to the Office of Student Protections and Title IX.